Open-IoT-Service-Platform/platform-launcher/docs/usage/upgrade.rst

     selfLink: /api/v1/namespaces/oisp/configmaps/keycloak-sh
     uid: bbbc4f7d-8a9a-447e-85df-b796a893efd3

-After Keycloak starts and finishes the export, you can get the copy of the current realm data:
+After keycloak finishes the export, you can get the copy of the current realm data:

 .. code-block:: bash

   kubectl -n <NAMESPACE> cp <KEYCLOAK_POD_NAME>:/opt/jboss/keycloak/realms/<EXPORTED FILE> ./<DESTINATION>

+The exported file contains realm configuration and users in the database.
+If you wish to use the configuration file as a template and seperate users from the realm configuration, you can adjust the argument variables.
+An example of export with users and realm configuration in seperate files is presented at :ref:`UpdatingKeycloakRealm` section.

+.. _UpdatingKeycloakRealm:

 Updating Keycloak Realm
 ~~~~~~~~~~~~~~~~~~~~~~~

 Similar to the version upgrading, it is recommended that the user does not skip any major release for smooth migration.

-The steps to update Keycloak realm are:
+The steps to update the keycloak realm are:

 #.
-Export the current users and other configurations in seperate files.
+Export the current users and realm configuration in seperate files.
 #.
 Overwrite the current configuration file with the new one.
 #.
 Import users to the new configuration.